menny/menny.github.io/_posts/2026-01-18-i-dont-know-rust-but-ai-does.md

 This transition might feel unnatural to us software developers.
 We like to *know* how our tools work.
 But giving up intimate knowledge of implementation details is exactly what happened in almost every other mature engineering discipline as complexity scaled.

-For example, in the early days of chip design, engineers manually drafted schematics and routed logic gates.
+For example, in the early days of chip design, engineers manually drafted schematics and connected logic gates by hand.
 But then came Moore's Law.
-As chip complexity exploded from thousands to millions of transistors in the late 1980s, manual placement became physically and mathematically impossible.
+As chip complexity exploded from thousands to millions of transistors in the late 1980s, manual schematic drafting became impossible.

-Electrical engineers didn't stubbornly stick to manual routing.
+Electrical engineers didn't stubbornly stick to drawing gates.
 They moved up the abstraction stack.
-Today, they write behavioral code and let [logic synthesis](https://ieeexplore.ieee.org/document/8682229) software like Synopsys Design Compiler figure out the exact placement of billions of microscopic transistors.
+Today, they write high-level behavioral code (RTL) and let [logic synthesis](https://en.wikipedia.org/wiki/Logic_synthesis) software like Synopsys Design Compiler automatically translate that behavior into an optimized gate-level netlist.
 They own the *behavior*; the tool owns the *implementation*.

-We see the exact same pattern in other fields—whether it's [Generative Design](https://en.wikipedia.org/wiki/Generative_design) in mechanical engineering or [Finite Element Analysis (FEA)](https://www.simscale.com/blog/2018/10/finite-element-method-history/) in civil engineering.
+We see the exact same pattern in other fields—whether it's [Generative Design](https://en.wikipedia.org/wiki/Generative_design) in mechanical engineering or [Finite Element Analysis (FEA)](https://doi.org/10.1002/nme.962) in civil engineering.
 The engineer specifies the constraints (the "what") and trusts the solver to figure out the complex math (the "how").

 # Conclusion